senofi/openidl-main/openidl-mapper/README.md

-test github actions ... with npm version ,,,
+test github actions ... with npm version ,,, and more versioning

 # openidl-mapper